EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

 \section{Comparative Analysis of EEG-FMs}

-This section surveys the EEG-FMs and compares their design and construction along three major axes covering the pillars of foundation modeling described in Section \ref{sec:background}: a) preparation and representation of input data, b) model architecture and self-supervised pretraining, and c) model evaluations.
+This section surveys the ten EEG-FMs and compares their design and construction along three major axes covering the pillars of foundation modeling described in section \ref{sec:background}: a) preparation and representation of input data, b) model architecture and self-supervised pretraining, and c) model evaluations.
 The various considerations along these axes are illustrated in Figure \ref{fig:overview}.
-We then highlight the key takeaways from those comparisons.